 Each one of us can make a difference, no matter how small we are and no matter how big the problem seems.

-We are a 501(c)(3) non-profit organization working to support independent conservationists who are doing their part to restore the earth's ecosystems.
-Our main approach to activating support is through impact campaigns powered by top-quality documentaries that tell the stories of these conservationist heroes.Our process involves creating a network of global environmental activists, to direct financial and social support to conservationists who would otherwise lack the reach to expand their work in the face of a dying planet.
+We work to support independent conservationists who are doing their part to restore the earth's ecosystems.
+Our main approach to activating support is through impact campaigns powered by top-quality documentaries that tell the stories of these conservationist heroes.
+Our process involves creating a network of global environmental activists, to direct support to conservationists who would otherwise lack the reach to expand their work in the face of a dying planet.
+Our donations and support to conservationists operate through out 501(c)(3) non-profit The Little Hummingbird Institute.

-The Power of One Film
+The Power of One Series

-This film is the first step in our mission to to build a network for independent conservationists around the globe to access funding and ecological experts to restore our world’s ecosystems.
+This film is the first step in our mission to build a network for independent conservationists around the globe to access funding and ecological experts to restore our world’s ecosystems.

 OFFICIAL COLLABORATORS